 After you’ve gone through those two pages and everything looks good, it’s time to take a look at what’s going on in your home.
 You may need to unplug your router, let it sit for 15 seconds, and then replug it in to restart your internet.
 If you’re using a Wi-Fi signal, you’ll probably want to switch to a wired connection to receive the fastest speeds for your platform.

 Should all of these solutions fail, you may want to double-check to see if Warzone requires an update.
-You can do this by finding the Warzone file on your platform and perform a quick scan of all the files.
+You can do this by finding the Warzone file on your platform and quickly scanning all the files.
 Call of Duty: Warzone regularly requires updates, so it wouldn’t be surprising if you missed one if you’ve been away for a little bit.

 Contact Activision’s service team